Other Licensure TypesPage address: http://ed.mnsu.edu/licensure/district_licensure.html

 If you find that you are up to date on your course work.

 You can follow the directions on our First Time Licensure or if you've had a Limited or Substitute Licensure you would follow the directions on our Add-on Licensure webpage.
 Make note that if you did not follow the previous step using the course checkoff list and confirm that you have all the coursework up to date you will be responsible if your payment to PELSB is forfeited.
+You will still need to have your coursework evaluated and if it is determined that you do not qualify for licensure your application and materials will be returned to you.

 ATTENTION: regardless of whether or not you have taken the courses listed on the Course Check off Lists, if your course work is older than seven years it may be too old to be valid anymore.
-This can not be officially determined until your coursework is evaluated course by course when you apply for Licensure.
+This cannot be officially determined until your coursework is evaluated course by course when you apply for Licensure.

 Before you officially apply for licensure you will also need to update yourself on testing requirements to find out if you meet testing requirements.
 Please visit our MTLE webpage for more information.